Clyde Lovellette: Boston Celtics and Wilt Chamberlain

-In October 1962, the Hawks traded the 33-year old Lovellette to the Celtics for cash and a 1963 second round draft pick.
+In October 1962, the Hawks traded the 33-year old Lovellette to the Celtics for cash and a 1963 second-round draft pick.
 The Hawks were originally going to waive Lovellette, but Celtics coach Red Auerbach asked Kerner to hold off so he could seek a trade for Lovellette.
 He was Bill Russell's backup at center on the 1962–63 and 1963–64 Celtics' championship teams, averaging 9.3 and 9.7 minutes per game, respectively.
 He averaged 11 minutes per game in the 1964 championship series against the San Francisco Warriors and Hall of Fame center Wilt Chamberlain.

-During the series Chamberlain (a fellow Kansas alumni) had been fouled by Lovellette, the two exchanged words, and Chamberlain punched Lovellette in the mouth hard enough that it brought Lovelette to his knees.
+During the series Chamberlain (a fellow Kansas alumni) had been fouled by Lovellette, the two exchanged words, and Chamberlain punched Lovellette in the mouth hard enough that it brought Lovellette to his knees.
 Auerbach was furious because he believed Chamberlain should have been ejected automatically for throwing a punch, but was not.
 Chamberlain said at the time he hit Lovellette he would not have hit Russell, because he liked Russell and did not like Lovellette.
 Lovellette had developed a reputation as a rough player over the years.
 Years later, Chamberlain said he did not think he was ejected because Lovellette was widely hated for his rough play.

 Lovellette once complained in an interview that Chamberlain, like other super stars, got special treatment from the referees as exemplified by Chamberlain's not being ejected for punching Lovellette.
 He is quoted as saying "'Wilt Chamberlain once put me down for the count ....
 I'd been harassing him real good one night, using all the illegal stuff I knew, when he suddenly turned and punched me in the mouth.'"
 Lovellette said he threw an elbow to Chamberlain's face in retribution in a later game.
 Coach Frank McGuire thought Lovellette was confused about the timing and believed Chamberlain's punching Lovellette actually was in retribution for Lovellette having injured Chamberlain's jaw years earlier with the blow Lovellette described.

 Lovellette was not embarrassed by his rough player image. "'I was not going to be intimidated and I was so mean. ...
 I caused a lot of controversy as far as roughness goes.
 I took my lumps and gave them.'"